There is plenty you can do to help keep your kidneys healthy and help prevent kidney disease.

 - eat healthily — a diet high in fruit and vegetables and low in salt, sugar and fats is best

-- drink plenty of water — avoid sugary drinks like soft drinks
+- drink plenty of water — avoid sugary drinks (such as soft drinks)

 - exercise regularly

 - limit your alcohol intake to less than 2 standard drinks a day

 - find ways to help you relax and reduce stress

 - be aware of your risk factors — if you know you are at risk of kidney disease, you can have your kidneys checked regularly

 What if I’m at ‘high risk’ for kidney disease?

 If you have one or more of the risk factors for kidney disease, it’s particularly important to look after your kidney health and get your kidney function checked regularly.
 Risk factors include: a family history of kidney disease; existing diabetes, a heart condition or high blood pressure; and being Aboriginal or Torres Strait Islander.